1953 Ceylonese Hartal

 The Hartal 1953 (1953 වර්ජනය) was a country-wide demonstration of civil disobedience and strike, commonly known as a hartal, held in Ceylon (now Sri Lanka) on 12 August 1953.
 It was organized to protest against the policies and actions of the incumbent United National Party government.
 It was the first mass political action in Ceylon and the first major social crisis after independence.
 This event is of historical significance because it was the first people's struggle against an elected government in the country.

 Led by the Lanka Sama Samaja Party (LSSP) and other leftist parties who called on the public to resist the government and demonstrate civil disobedience and strikes, the hartal was primarily a protest of the labouring class, and as such there were no exclusions based upon caste, ethnicity or religion.
 The protests saw much sabotage and destruction to public infrastructure, as a means of frightening and halting the government.
-This occurred mainly in the Western, Southern and Sabaragamuwa Provinces as well as other minor protests around the rest of the island.
-The demonstrations lasted only a day with at least 10 people killed, resulting in the resignation of the Prime Minister.
+This occurred mainly in the Western, Southern and Sabaragamuwa Provinces in addition to minor protests elsewhere in the rest of the island.
+The demonstrations lasted only a day with at least 10 people killed, and resulted in the resignation of Prime Minister Dudley Senanayake.

 Background

-In 1948 Ceylon had gained independence becoming a Dominion, and Don Stephen Senanayake becoming the first Prime Minister of Ceylon.
+In 1948 Ceylon had gained independence becoming a Dominion and Don Stephen Senanayake becoming the first Prime Minister of Ceylon.
 In March 1952 Senanayake died which began a violent tussle between his son Dudley Senanayake and his nephew John Kotelawala for his succession.
-The Governor General at the time Lord Soulbury arbitrated in favour of his son.
+The Governor General at the time Lord Soulbury arbitrated in favour of the late Prime Minister's son.
 In the General Elections held in May later that year, Dudley Senanayake's United National Party (UNP) secured a majority in Parliament giving him the premiership.
 However the Lanka Sama Samaja Party (LSSP), and others, complained about irregularities that took place during the election and felt it had lost the most during it.